jh3nd3rs0n/jargyle/src/site/markdown/reference/rule-conditions.md

 **Description:**

-Specifies the server bound port of the second reply (for the BIND command)
+Specifies the server bound port of the second reply (for the BIND request)

 **Value:** [Port Range](value-syntaxes.md#port-range)